JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 ### Summary of Skip-thought Vectors

-Skip thoughtsm[@DBLP:journals/corr/KirosZSZTUF15] is an off-the-shelf unsupervised sentence encoder trained on 11,000 fiction and non-fiction books that addresses issues of generalizability in doc2vec and previous recursive and recurrent methods.
+Skip thoughts is an off-the-shelf unsupervised sentence encoder trained on 11,000 fiction and non-fiction books that addresses issues of generalizability in doc2vec and previous recursive and recurrent methods.
 The encoder-decoder model is formulated